unlockprogramming/publication/content/blog/spring-boot/deploy-spring-boot-application-with-sql-and-nosql-persistence-database/index.md

 date: "2022-11-11"
 authors: "sujitsharma"
 categories:
-- Java
+- Spring Boot
 tags:
-- database
 - sql
+- nosql
 - postgres
-- nosql
 - mongodb
-- spring-boot
-- multiple database
 ---

 In this article, we are going to learn how to connect sql and nosql database in a spring boot application.
 This article shows database connections with postgres and mongodb in a single Spring project.